krebbl/docco/README.md

 ```
 # go to your project you want to deploy

-# add origin to your local git directory
+# add the docco remote repository
-$ git remote add docco docco@<IP>:<PORT>/git/foobar
+$ git remote add docco docco@<IP>:2222/git/foobar

 # push your code to docco
-$ git push origin docco
+$ git push docco main
 ```

-Docco will then look for a `docker-compose.yml` file and start the containers under the defined domain.
+Once pushed Docco will look for a `docker-compose.yml` file and start the containers under the defined domain.

 Go to **foobar.apps.myserver.com** and check out if everything is working.
+(It takes some seconds to generate the SSL certificates)

 ### 4. Destroy your app

-If you want to destroy/remove your app you can run:
+If you want to destroy or remove your app you can run:

 ```
-$ ssh docco@<IP>:<PORT> -p 2222 apps destroy foobar
+$ ssh docco@<IP> -p 2222 apps destroy foobar
 ```

 ### 5. Configure your app